mdx-workshop/mdx-submissions21/paper.md

 Figure 1 shows the difference between the original LaSAFT block and the proposed LightSAFT block in the latent source separating process.
 The blocks receive the intermediate feature x and generate the latent source V.
 Each FC block comprises a fully connected layer (FC), Batch Norm, and activation function in each block.
-We eliminate inter-source connections between two phases and use a shared linear layer in the phase 2.
+We eliminate inter-source connections between two phases and use a shared linear layer in the in phase 2.
 The LightSAFT block has only one separating process in comparison with the original block, simply assuming that the redundant separating process in the original block is not necessary.
 From this approach, we improve the network's applicability and efficiency.
-To validate that our block is reasonable for the MDX challenge, we evaluated the performance in its environment.
+To validate that our block is reasonable for the MDX challenge, which did not allow GPU computing to infer, we evaluated the performance in its environment.

 ## Advanced LightSAFT